raenpayne/part-time-salaries/Quick-Start-Guide.md

  - Python 3.x.x
  - Windows, MacOS, Linux

+# Updates
+### Nov 2020
+Added a compiled version of ptsalary.
+Mac OS X compatible.

+If you have a Mac just download the zip file.
+No need to install Python.
+Once downloaded, unzip the file and double click ptsalary.
+View the associated README for more info.

+However, if you'd like to learn more about Python, how to get it up and running and how to use Terminal, follow along below.

 # Install Python.
 Run the Script.
 After you've downloaded the ptsalary.py script you'll need to check whether you have Python installed and if so which version.